 Coming in at #10 on PuppySpot’s list of most popular dog breeds is the cute and cuddly Havanese!
 Bred as companion dogs to Cuban nobility, this dog makes the pawfect breed to snuggle up with at the end of the day.
 He won’t be content as just a lap dog, though; Havanese are active creatures who love to learn new tricks, and training them will be a blast!
 Want to know more about this lovable breed?
-We’ve come up with 7 facts you have to know about Havanese!

 1. They are the only dog breed native to Cuba.